 Simply put this film started out terrible, got my hopes up briefly during the middle act, and then angered me beyond belief as it reached its idiotic conclusion.

 - Why is the Enterprise underwater?
 No reason is given as to why it is not in orbit while the team works from their shuttle crafts.

 - If Khan had broken with Evil Admiral Marcus why did he still go to Klingon space?
 This was part of the Admiral’s plot, something that no longer interests Khan.

 - Hiding your crew inside functional torpedoes is a dangerous gamble, especially if said torpedoes are part of the “Start a War” plan.

 - Why do these torpedoes have enough empty space to contain a cryo-chamber?

 - Khan’s desire to destroy the Enterprise, even after supposedly getting his crew back, only makes sense if he really hated Kirk, but this is not the Kirk from “Space Seed” so there is no history backing up Khan’s actions.

-- With Khan’s blood in the hands Star Fleet thy now have a cure for death.
-This will certainly lesson the drama in further adventures.
+- With Khan’s blood in the hands of Star Fleet, they now have a cure for death.
+This will certainly lessen the drama in further adventures.

 - When Roddenberry wrote the episode “Space Seed” saying Khan and his people were in frozen slumber for 300 years placed the Eugenics War in the future as of the airing of that episode, now in this movie saying they were asleep for 300 years puts the Eugenics War sometime in the Nineties.
 Alternate timeline bullshit doesn’t even cover this gaff.

-- And finally, they couldn’t get an actor better than Benedict Cumberbatch to play Khan, a supposed Sikh prince and once played by Ricardo Montalban?
+- And finally, couldn’t they have gotten a more appropriate actor other than Benedict Cumberbatch to play Khan, a supposed Sikh prince and who was once played by Ricardo Montalban?